 ‘Enclosures house very critical electronics & power components’

-Ajay Bhargava, Managing Director of Rittal India Pvt Ltd, responded to a request from Industrial Automation for this email interview.
+Ajay Bhargava, Managing Director of Rittal India Pvt Ltd, in an interview with Industrial Automation.

 Rittal India Pvt Ltd

 With over two decades of presence in the country, how do you see the performance of Rittal in India?

 Rittal India has been a technology leader in enclosures globally.
 Rittal has been able to move markets to higher level of standardisation and providing global quality products at competitive pricing.
 It has helped Indian companies to increase exports and compete globally.
 Our growth has been robust and moving with a CAGR of approx 14% in spite of ups and downs of the Indian economy.

 The humble enclosure is now sophisticated and vital equipment.
 What are the recent innovations?

 Enclosures have always remained passive and low price equipment; however enclosures house very critical electronics and power components that are very expensive.
 The innovations over the years have been done towards a manufacturing process that brings in much higher reliability and corrosion resistance properties.
 Additionally there are applications that require higher level of protection like EMI/EMC, seismic, anti-nuclear protection, etc., and Rittal has introduced many products to handle special applications.
 Our gasketing and painting process has helped many customers who use these enclosures in outdoor applications and we have noticed that Rittal enclosures installed 10 years back have been running without any signs of corrosion in tough environmental conditions.